whitesmith/qultivator-websockets/README.md

 Several environmental data can be gathered using sensors, and both a light and irrigation system can be controlled in real-time using the Qultivator website.

 ## Qultivator Websockets Server
-Webserver for the websockets connection on the Qultivator project
+Webserver for the websockets connection on the Qultivator project.

+This repository includes example client applications for communication testing and the server implementation, which connects plant websockets and user websockets, enabling bi-directional real-time comunication between users and plants.

 ### Endpoints
 - `/flower` to establish plant connection